 \subsection{Simulation set up}

-We conduct two types of simulation experiments to estimate the number of points required to progress to the play-offs and the round of 16.
-Both analyses are based on the 36 teams competing in the 2024/25 season.
-Specifically, we either (a) use the official match schedule or (b) randomly generate match schedules based on the allocation of teams to seeding pots.
-Each team plays eight matches, yielding a total of 144 fixtures.
-Outcome probabilities are derived from the underlying regression model.
+To estimate the number of points required to progress to the play-offs and the round of 16, in each simulation experiment, we use a match schedule of 36 teams allocated to four seeding pots.
+Each club plays two opponents from each pot, with one match at home and one away.
+Seeding pots and schedules are either given by the official schedules for the 2024/25 season (Section~\ref{sec:pred_national}), the 2025/26 season (Sections~\ref{sec:predict_2526}), or randomly generated schedules (Sections~\ref{sec:sim} and~\ref{sec:sensitivity}).
+Outcome probabilities for each match are derived from the underlying regression model.

-In each simulation run, we randomly draw an outcome for every match according to the underlying probabilities.
+In each simulation run, we randomly draw an outcome for each match according to the underlying probability distribution.
 A win awards three points, a draw one point to each team, and a loss zero points.
 After simulating all matches, the teams are ranked in descending order according to the points accumulated.
 Cut-off values for qualification to the round of 16 and the play-offs are then determined.
 For each simulation run, qualification is coded as 1, and non-qualification as 0.
-In cases where multiple teams finish with the same number of points but not all progress to the next round, we calculate qualification chances as $1/n$, where $n$ is the number of teams with the same points total.
+In cases where multiple teams finish with the same number of points but not all progress to the next round, we calculate qualification chances as $1/n$, where $n$ is the number of teams with the same points total at the qualification threshold.
 We repeat each simulation 10,000 times.
 Averaging across all runs yields an estimate of the likelihood of qualification for each possible points total.
-Note that for simplicity, we do not take into account the impact of the exact schedule of matches as our model relies on fixed Elo ratings from the start of the season \citep{krumer2017first}.
+Note that, for simplicity, we do not account for the exact match schedule, as our model relies on fixed Elo ratings from the start of the season \citep{krumer2017first}.